george-steel/sigdigs-ebook/md-content/glossary.md

-:   A formal agreement between different magical states, sponsored by Britain and guided by the **Tower**, that directs the establishment of Safety Poles in magical communities, the free availability of Safety Sticks and elite Healer's Kits, and a variety of other social and economic changes.
+:   A formal agreement between different magical states, sponsored by Britain and guided by the **Tower**, that directs the establishment of Safety Poles in magical communities, the free availability of Safety Sticks and elite Healer’s Kits, and a variety of other social and economic changes.

 Tower, The